 Chuck Yeager, 1st to break sound barrier, dies at 97

+Yeager died Monday, his wife, Victoria Yeager, said on his Twitter account.
+“It is w/ profound sorrow, I must tell you that my life love General Chuck Yeager passed just before 9pm ET.
+An incredible life well lived, America’s greatest Pilot, & a legacy of strength, adventure, & patriotism will be remembered forever.”

-Yeager died Monday, NASA Administrator Jim Bridenstine said in a statement, calling the death "a tremendous loss to our nation."
+Yeager's death is “a tremendous loss to our nation,” NASA Administrator Jim Bridenstine said in a statement.

 “Gen. Yeager’s pioneering and innovative spirit advanced America’s abilities in the sky and set our nation’s dreams soaring into the jet age and the space age.
 He said, ‘You don’t concentrate on risks.
 You concentrate on results.
-No risk is too great to prevent the necessary job from getting done,'” Bridenstine said in his statement.
+No risk is too great to prevent the necessary job from getting done,'” Bridenstine said.

 “In an age of media-made heroes, he is the real deal,” Edwards Air Force Base historian Jim Young said in August 2006 at the unveiling of a bronze statue of Yeager.